dojo/themes/README.md

 ## Usage

-Simply `npm i @dojo/themes` into your project and import the theme you require.
+1. Install `@dojo/themes` with `npm i @dojo/themes`.
+2. Import the theme CSS into your project's `main.css`: `@import '@dojo/themes/dojo`.
+3. Import the theme module and pass it to the widgets you need themed:

 ``` javascript
 import theme from '@dojo/themes/dojo';